 LJ Hooker is a real estate company that has been in business for 90 years.
 We cover the whole Australasia region, meaning that we have agents with expertise in the area where you are planning to buy.
 In addition to experienced and highly qualified agents, we also have cutting-edge technology tools that help us provide our clients with realistic appraisals and in-depth information about properties.

-If you’re ready to start looking for a house, contact us to find an LJ Hooker agent where you want to buy.
+If you’re ready to start looking to buy real estate or invest in property in New Zealand, contact us to find an LJ Hooker agent where you want to buy.
 Our agent will help you with everything from finding a house and getting financing to getting the home inspected and making an offer.
 We are also happy to work with buyers who are interested in investment or commercial properties.